The best free system utilities

 The paid-for Pro version adds support for virtual hard disks and offers technical support too, but the free one is worth sticking on a thumb drive as part of your emergency toolkit.

 5. 3DP Chip

-A convenient tool to keep your hardware drivers up to date
+A quick and convenient tool to keep your hardware drivers up to date for optimum performance

 The near-infinite variety of possible Windows PC configurations is a great thing, but it can also lead to a great big pain in the backside: ensuring that the device drivers, the bits of software that Windows uses to communicate with your various bits of hardware, remain up to date.